 The History of Shaving

 The prehistoric cave drawings of 30,000 BC show that humans used clamshells and flints to remove body hair.
-However, the tools were more like tweezers than razors because the hair was pulled out.
+However, the tools were more like tweezers than razors because typically back then the hair was simply pulled out.

 Over time, the evolution of shaving resulted in the invention of sharpened objects that were used to scrape the hair off.